braincraft-gmbh/ansible-dns/README.md

 Role Variables
 --------------

 The IP addresses will be read from the `ansible_default_ipv4.address` variable, which points to the IP under the default route.
-These addresses will be present in the hosts file together with the inventory hostname and their FQDN (appended `ansible_hostname` appended by with the `domain` variable).
+These addresses will be present in the hosts file together with the inventory hostname and their FQDN (`ansible_hostname` appended with the `domain` variable).

 Following defaults are present: